boringops-run/boringops-run.github.io/_case_studies/healthcare-compliance.md

 # Compliance Without Chaos

-**A healthcare company needed SOC 2 and HIPAA compliance in 90 days without destroying the developer experience that made them successful.**
+*This case study is a composite illustration based on common patterns.
+It represents the type of engagement we undertake, not a specific client.*

----
+**A healthcare company needed SOC 2 and HIPAA compliance on a deadline, without destroying the developer experience that made them successful.**

 ## The Situation